irfanfadhullah/awesome-indonesian-llm-dataset/README.md

 A curated collection of high-quality Indonesian datasets for training Large Language Models (LLMs), Vision-Language Models (VLMs), and multimodal AI systems.
 This repository serves as a comprehensive resource for researchers and practitioners working on Indonesian natural language processing and AI.

+You can visit the web version of this repository at this [link](https://irfanfadhullah.github.io/awesome-indonesian-llm-dataset/)

 ## 📋 Table of Contents

 - [🎯 Overview](#-overview)